Jessybrenens/Test/DRAFT/Chapter04.md

 This was unexpected—an opportunity to remain close to a Reeves without manufacturing a reason.
 Mira nodded, following Elian toward the central dais where Haven Council members assembled.

-The crowd arranged itself according to invisible hierarchies.
+The crowd thrummed, their eyes glinting with a hunger for something solid.
 Council members and corporate executives claimed front positions, posture radiating entitlement.
 Their direct reports formed a second tier, attentive and eager.
 Various specialists, consultants, and lesser executives—Mira's current disguise—occupied the third ring.
 Security personnel remained at the perimeter, hands clasped behind backs in identical poses.

-Victor Reeves stood among Council members, commanding attention without visible effort.
+Victor Reeves stepped forward, his voice a blade she'd heard in nightmares since New Valencia.
 In person, he was more imposing than in images Mira had studied—tall and straight-backed despite his sixty-three years, with silver hair and the same strong jawline as his son.
 His eyes, however, were different—cold and calculating where Elian's held complexity, like frozen lakes rather than living forests.

-This was the man responsible for her parents' death.
-The man who had ordered evacuation vessels destroyed to protect corporate secrets.
-The man whose company had suppressed research that might have prevented millions of deaths.

-Mira felt coldness settle in her chest—the emotional distance cultivated over years of planning.
-Her fingers remained relaxed at her sides.
-She would not allow hatred to cloud her judgment.
-Not when she was so close.
+Mira lingered at the edge, her crossed arms a wall against their sidelong glances.
+Her ribs clenched, his face scraping at buried scars.

 Councilor Diaz, the current head of the Haven governing body, stepped forward.
 Her voice carried effortlessly across the atrium, enhanced by subtle audio technology.
 "Distinguished guests, we've gathered to discuss the Environmental Stability Initiative and its implications for our continued prosperity."